sayakdeepghosh01/gimini-app-multipdfs/README.md

 # LLM Application with Google Gemini Pro and Langchain 🚀

-Welcome to the LLM (Language Model) application developed using Google Gemini Pro and Langchain.
-This application allows you to process and analyze multiple PDF documents using FAISS vector embeddings, all presented in a user-friendly interface built with Streamlit.
+Welcome to the LLM (Language Model) application developed using Google Gemini Pro and Langchain.This is the first time I use Gimini, this application allows you to process and analyze multiple PDF documents using FAISS vector embeddings, all presented in a user-friendly interface built with Streamlit.

 ## Prerequisites 🛠️